An innovative plant growth promoter for organic and traditional farming

 Gooseberry

-Cereals Potatoes Maize Flax Sunflower Sugar beet Grain crops Legumes Fodder crops Vegetables Horticultures and berries Vine Decorative and other cultures
+Cereals Potatoes Maize Flax Sunflower Sugar beet Grain crops and panicled cereals Legumes Fodder crops Vegetables Horticultures and berries Vine Decorative and other cultures

-Materials used in this chapter were published in the book Biopesticide Albit for increasing yields and protection of agricultures against diseases, A.K.
+Materials used in this chapter were published in the book Biostimulant Albit for increasing yields and protection of agricultures against diseases, A.K.
 Zlotnikov, Ed.
 Prof. À. Melkumova.
 All-Russia Institute of Plant Protection, Russia, 2006.

 Gooseberry (Grossularia reclinata Mill, order Saxifragaceae) is valuable berry culture.
 Gooseberry is sufficiently drought – and frost – resistant, its berries are valuable source of vitamins, pectin and organic acids.
 Influence of Albit on gooseberry was examined by All-Russia Institute of Vegetable Selection and Seed Breeding (Moscow region, 2001) on 3-years old gooseberry shrubs var.
 Finik.
 This variety belongs to group of European green-yellow varieties.
 Shrubs were grown in checkmate order; distance between shrubs was 2 m.
 Plants were triply treated with Albit solution (1 ml/10 L of water) starting from budding stage.
-Treatment with biopesticide based on living Pseudomonas aureofasciens bacteria was used as a standard.
-Both Albit and standard biopesticide provided increase of berry size by 10-20%.
+Treatment with biostimulant based on living Pseudomonas aureofasciens bacteria was used as a standard.
+Both Albit and standard biostimulant provided increase of berry size by 10-20%.
 Average yield from single Albit-treated shrub was 0.96 kg, whereas control shrubs produced just 0.75 kg of berries.
 Additional yield of berries due to Albit was 0.21 kg of berries/shrub, or 5.3 centners/hectare (28% over untreated control).
-Standard biopesticide provided yield increase of just 5.3% over control.
+Standard biostimulant provided yield increase of just 5.3% over control.

 Untitled Document